egatsak/rsschool-cv/cv.md

 I am curious and do enjoy finding creative solutions to problems.
 I like translating user needs, as well as business and technical requirements, into clean, readable and maintainable code.
 My sociability, strong attention to details and responsibility make me good at teamwork.
-I have passion for learning new concepts, features and technologies, which always help me to stay up to date.
+I have a passion for learning new concepts, features and technologies, which always help me to stay up to date.
-I have been working as a Chemistry an Mathematics teacher for 10 years and I understand the importance of perseverance, patience and persistence while helping others to improve their knowledge.
+I worked as a Chemistry and Mathematics teacher for the last 10 years and I understand the importance of perseverance, patience and persistence while helping others to improve their knowledge.

 ### SKILLS